Merci-chao/userChrome.js/README.md

 <summary>Minor Updates</summary>

 **Version 4.1.2.5**
-- Adjust the margin of the mini-audio button so that it does not cover the tab label.
+- Adjusted margin of mini-audio button to prevent overlap with tab label.

 **Version 4.1.2.4**
 - Fix the layout issue that occurred when moving pinned tabs to another window while the Tabs Bar is scrollable.